-Leave of Absence and Withdrawal Policy for Traditional On Campus Students and ABSN Students
+Leave of Absence and Withdrawal Policy

 Leaves of absence for one or two semesters may be granted to students in good academic and disciplinary standing, who determine that circumstances necessitate a temporary interruption of their college careers.
-Authorization for such an absence must be approved by the

-Undergraduate Program Coordinator for Nursing or the ABSN Program Director and is granted by the Office of Academic Affairs, upon receipt of the student's written notification of intent.
-Carrying with it the intentionof returning to Saint Joseph's College, a leave of absence guarantees readmission to the College.
+Authorization for such an absence must be approved by the Undergraduate Program Coordinator for Nursing and is granted by the Office of Academic Affairs, upon receipt of the student's written notification of intent.
+Carrying with it the intention of returning to Saint Joseph's College, a leave of absence guarantees readmission to the College.

-Traditional On campus students on a leave of absence may, with approval of the Office of Academic Affairs, takecourses for transfer credit at other accredited institutions of higher learning.
-ABSN students are not eligible to take courses for transfer credit at other accredited institutions of higher learning.
+Students on a leave of absence may, with approval of the Office of Academic Affairs, take courses for transfer credit at other accredited institutions of higher learning.